 Immunosuppressive drugs are mandatory when a patient is going through procedures like organ or tissue transplantation, chemotherapy, or suffering from autoimmune diseases.
 This is because ISP drugs have a narrow therapeutic window.
 Fatal complications can develop using subtherapeutic doses.

 Therapeutic drug monitoring for immunosuppressive agents helps achieve the appropriate therapeutic effect and minimize risks.
-Whole blood specimens were required for sampling techniques like dried blood spot sampling.
+Whole blood specimens were required for sampling techniques like dried blood sampling.
 But a blood sampling technique like microsampling can reduce blood volume requirements.

 Here are 5 benefits of using microsampling for ISP drug monitoring through blood tests: